 How is it Defined?

 To properly understand what branding is, you must first be able to understand what brands themselves are.
 Brands are the images and ideas consumers think about and connect with when they think about a specific product or service.
-These images and ideas can originate from any number of things: the brand logo, design, slogan, jingle, spokesperson, and etcetera.
+These images and ideas can originate from any number of things: the brand logo, design, slogan, jingle, or spokesperson.

-The communication and delivery of the brands’ attributes and characteristics that tell a consumer what the brand is and what it is not.
-So this also means that if a marketing specialist is doing his or her job, consumers in the target market should be able to recognize when an idea or image about a brand seems off or wrong.
-Moreover, branding should be easily recognized by more and more people throughout its existence, and a brand should have an evolution over time, giving consumers a fresh perspective about the brand as it evolves.
+The communication and delivery of the attributes and characteristics that tell a consumer what the brand stands for.
+This also means that if a marketing specialist is doing his or her job, consumers in the target market should be able to recognize when an idea or image of a brand is wrong.
+Moreover, the brand should be recognized by more and more people throughout its existence.
+Brands should also be able to evolve with time, by giving consumers a fresh perspective on is as it relates to current affairs.

 How to Brand: the Basics

 Marketing professionals should work on developing brand recognition and reputation strategically through the brand’s existence.
 This is done by working on its design and concept.
-A number of tools can be used, such as radio and TV commercials, the company or brand website, and so on and so forth; but all the marketing tools should follow a set of standards that the company has set forth in order to maintain brand quality.
+A number of tools can be used, such as radio and TV commercials, the company or brand website, and on social media.
+But, all the marketing tools should follow a set of standards that the company has set forth in order to maintain brand quality and identity.
 For example, if the logo has a specific red and blue in it, the brand should follow that same shade of red and blue in its design.
-The brand should never deviate from those colors.
-Doing so would confuse consumers, whether consciously or unconsciously.
+The brand should not deviate from its colors.
+Doing so could confuse consumers, whether consciously or unconsciously.
 However, that is not to say that a brand should just keep repeating it’s same old tactics, it should be able to evolve to stay relevant for consumers.
 The important thing is that its customers can still recognize it while seeing it in different ways.

-Branding should be an important and integrated part of eCommerce; marketers should take advantage of the brand website.
-Online efforts can build a brand reputation and go beyond the original product offering or service.
+Branding should be an important and integrated part of your online activities.
+These efforts can build a brand reputation and go beyond the original product offering or service.
 It can also add a ton to the revenue stream of the brand.

 When marketers are working on their efforts, they should use web pages and SEO (search engine optimization) to figure out the details of the campaign.